Emergent Gravity from the Intrinsic D4 Lattice

 0

-) term vanishes identically
+) term vanishes identically,

-we denote c
+denote the two-derivative coefficient c

 2